Regional Police Academy - Certificate

 The Basic Peace Officer Course satisfies the basic training required by the Texas Commission on Law Enforcement for peace officer licensing.
 The Basic Peace Officer Course is offered during the Spring and Fall semesters.
+Graduates of the Police Academy who pursue a criminal justice degree at Lamar Institute of Technology may receive credit for CRIJ 1301, CRIJ 1306, and CRIJ 2328.

 Minimum Standards for Entry